pflanze/xmlhub-indexer/README.md

 #### `make-xmlhub-indexer-release`

-In addition to `xmlhub-indexer` itself, the xmlhub-indexer repository contains a `make-xmlhub-indexer-release` program which carries out all of the above steps automatically.
+In addition to `xmlhub-build-index`, the xmlhub-indexer repository contains a `make-xmlhub-indexer-release` program which carries out all of the above steps automatically.
 It runs tests and collects information, then shows a summary of the changes that will be carried